 I biked around the city with Obike, it was economical and even easy to navigate around Vienna — thanks to its dedicated bike lanes.

 However, I would suggest biking with Citybike Vienna, as it has a larger base of cycles available than Obike.
 This saves time while sightseeing around the city!
 Register before using the Citybike services.
 The one-time registration fee is € 1.00, and it will be credited to your account after the registration is complete.
 The first hour is usually free, and the next hour costs about € 1.00, which doubles with every hour.
 You can check out the rates here.

 Start with downloading the respective app, find the nearest bike station (there are 120 bike stations in the city, so wherever you are in the city, be rest assured that it’s not too far away from you).
 Vienna is a bike-friendly city, so it’s one of the best ways to explore the city.

 If you’ve more than two weeks on your hand, then you can also volunteer in Europe if you’d like or else, you can head to the neighboring countries of Budapest (perfect for backpackers as it’s even cheaper than Prague), Slovenia (stunning natural landscapes — definitely worth a visit), Croatia (Game of Thrones fan or not, it’s a lovely Mediterranean city totally worth your time) and so on.

-So, are you planning to go to Europe in winters and follow this itinerary?
+So, are you planning to go to Europe in winter and follow this itinerary?
 What would you do differently?
 Let me know in the comments below!